DarlessOrg/GLockManager/README.md

 # GLockManager
-Manager your GLib locks easier in C.
+Manage your GLib locks easier in C.

 Purpose
 =======